siraprem/AutoIP-for-Minecraft/README.md

 ## Liscense

-I literally do not care what you dou with this, use as you want
+I literally do not care what you do with this, use as you want